ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 DuckDB is pretty quick to compile from source.
-You probably don't need to muck around with this if you're just using the CLI, but I wanted to eventually use it embedded in a Rust application.
+You probably don't need to muck around with this if you're just using the CLI, but I wanted to eventually use it embedded in some Rust code.
 Compiling from source turned out to be the easiest way to get their crate working.
 It looks for a shared library by default, but I couldn't get this working after a `brew` install.
 This was mildly annoying, but on the other hand,